Xi Boötis

-Xi Boötis, Latinised from ξ Boötis, is a binary star system located at a distance of 22 light-years away from Earth.
-It is the nearest visible star in the constellation Boötes.
-The brighter, primary component of the pair has a visual magnitude of 4.70, making it visible to the naked eye.
+Xi Boötis is a binary star system in the northern constellation of Boötes.
+Its name is a Bayer designation that is Latinised from ξ Boötis, and abbreviated Xi Boo or ξ Boo.
+This is the nearest visible star in the constellation Boötes.
+The brighter, primary component of the pair has a typical apparent visual magnitude of 4.70, making it visible to the naked eye.
+Based on parallax measurements, it is located at a distance of 22.0 ly from Earth.
+The pair are drifting further from the Sun with a radial velocity of +2 km/s.